 Not many people realise that much of the pioneering work to make computers useful to business was carried out here in the UK and that, for a time, Britain was the world leader in developing hardware and software for commercial use.
 Most of us have heard of Bletchley Park, only a few miles from Northampton, and of how our need to crack German military codes led to the creation of the world’s first true computer there, but, after the war, the head-start provided by the Park’s code-breakers was largely lost due to the government decision to keep the invention a secret.
 That allowed the USA to take up the running, creating room-sized computers that mainly ended up in universities and in government departments.
 Then a British company called Lyons, famous mainly for their corner teashops, decided it needed a better way of keeping track of its payroll, and so its forward-looking directors decided that one of those new-fangled computer machines being produced in the States might just be the answer.
 Little did anyone know that a corner-shop business would end up spawning a new generation of computers and software specifically designed to help run businesses.
 From selling tea and cakes, Lyons moved into making computers, with the first one being called – naturally – Leo.
 Leo, and its descendants, gave a new impetus to computers in the UK and a new lease of life to geekdom in the UK.
 Which is where I come in …

-I was born in 1960 in a semi in Kingston-upon-Thames.
+I was born in a semi in Kingston-upon-Thames.
 Here’s the inside of our house; just look at our TV!
 I remember watching Andy Pandy and the Woodentops on it, and also ‘Listen with Mother’ on the radio.
 My Dad was a prototype geek, as you can probably tell from the photo, and after studying maths at University and learning Russian for his national service, he went on to work for Leo Computers, English Electric and ICL in the ‘50s and ‘60s, helping to develop the earliest business computer applications.